-At Smile Town Burnaby, our dentists recommend sedation for children who feel uncommonly afraid or anxious about dental care, or who have special needs that would otherwise make sustained oral care too difficult.
+At Smile Town Burnaby, our dentists recommend sedation for children who feel uncommonly afraid or anxious about dental care.

 Some parents find the idea of sedation for children a bit scary.
 They may be intimidated by the thought of sedation and anesthesia, and think of them as only appropriate for serious surgery.